adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 > - **8 points** An initial angle of π/2 combined with an angular velocity of 1 unit results in circular whirring motion.
 > - **16 points** An initial angle of 0 combined with an angular velocity of 0 units results in periodic swinging motion.
 >
-> Enter your final solution as an integer.
+> Enter your final answer as an integer.

 Each statement is a true/false statement, and adding different statements results in a unique sum.
 The chance of randomly guessing the solution has gone from 1/3 to 1/(2⁵), and can be made even smaller if further options are added.